The Higher Ed Guide to Crafting a Space Utilization RFP

 Phase 1: Pre-RFP Strategy and Scoping

-Before you evaluate a single piece of hardware or software, you must define the structure and scope of your project.
+Before you evaluate a single piece of hardware or software, define the structure and scope of your project.

 2. Define Your Target Space Types